Timothynyezi/Math-Game/README.md

 This is a beginner-level C# console application where the player is presented with math questions and earns points for correct answers.
 The game supports multiple arithmetic operations and maintains a history of previous game sessions during runtime.

-This project is part of the **C# Foundation** series from the C# Academy and is ideal for developers who are new to building independent C# applications or looking to reinforce their foundational skills.

 ---